JamyJones/jjdgdjf/msg.md

-What is a crypto mining pool?
+What is hashrate in bitcoin mining poola